ploopyco/classic-trackball-lefty/README.md

 Did I mention that this is for left-handed people?
 Because HELL YEAH, it is.

+## QMK Firmware

+If you're looking for a hex file containing working QMK code with a keymapping compatible with VIA, look in the firmware directory.

 ## Schematics

 Note that the schematics are the same as the right-handed version of this mouse, so the revision number will say RX.XXX, not LX.XXX.
 This is intentional: the mice are schematically identical, and only the layout of the PCBs is different.